BUSH CHEFS PRESENTING OUTDOOR COOKING CLASS

-You can learn the great skill of outdoor cooking in Africa with our Safari Cooking Course.
-This course will enable you to use limited resources in the Africa wilderness to prepare a great tasting meal, anywhere anytime.
+You can learn the great skill of outdoor cooking in Africa with our Safari Cooking Class.
+This class will enable you to use limited resources in the Africa wilderness to prepare a great tasting meal, anywhere anytime.

 Travelling into Africa has its own perils - you are not always sure whether you will access to fresh water and there are restrictions in various countries on the movement of foodstuff, especially raw meat, dairy and poultry products.
 Somewhere you might get stuck as a result of foodstuff being confiscated due to animal disease control measures like Mouth-and-foot-disease [MFD] or even a disease like Rift Valley Fever or swine flu or bird flu.